SmokeMonsterPacks/Super-NT-Jailbreak/README.md

 ## Updating Firmware

-Place the `.bin` file into the root directory of your SD card.
+Place the `snt_firmware_verJB6.4.bin` file into the root directory of your SD card.
 Be sure the card is formatted as [FAT32](https://en.wikipedia.org/wiki/FAT32) and that there is only one firmware file in the root directory.

 ## Organizing ROMs